MahammadFazil/ONLINE-CV--HCL/README.md

 # Resume-Builder

-## Resume Builder Website: Resume Craftify
+## Resume Builder Website: Resume Bilder

 ## Developed By: Mahammad Fazil

-### I am excited to introduce Resume Craftify, a dynamic and user-friendly Resume Builder website, meticulously crafted with a combination of HTML, CSS, and JavaScript.
-Developed by The VRS Codes, this platform leverages Bootstrap's powerful development tools to provide users with an intuitive experience in creating and customizing their professional resumes effortlessly.
+### I am excited to introduce Resume Builder, a dynamic and user-friendly Resume Builder website, meticulously crafted with a combination of HTML, CSS, and JavaScript.
+Developed by The Fazil Codes, this platform leverages Bootstrap's powerful development tools to provide users with an intuitive experience in creating and customizing their professional resumes effortlessly.

 ## Key Features: